Watson-Personal-Assistant/developer/_content/audio_single/interface.md

 title: Audio streaming interface
 weight: 20
 ---
-Audio streaming between a single-tenant audio gateway and an audio client uses a web socket interface.
+Audio streaming between an audio gateway for hospitality and an audio client uses a web socket interface.

 ### Communication Messages
 Messages are used on the web socket interface to communicate between the audio client and the audio gateway.
 All messages are in JSON format.
 Each message includes a transaction ID that is used by the audio gateway to track the transaction.
 To ensure that each ID is unique, consider using a globally unique identifier (GUID) for the transaction ID.